 The ingredients in hummus are so simple that what the quality of each ingredient really impacts the dip!
 Each ingredient truly needs to be at the top of its game to create the flavorful, ultra-smooth hummus that we all crave.
 As we know, not all tahini is created equal.
 Bitter and poor-quality tahini can ruin any variation of a hummus blend.
 Tahini is the key flavor-maker of excellent hummus.
 Solomonov’s delectable, smooth and fluffy hummus has earned Zahav a cult following of hummus-fanatics, thanks to using lavish amounts of — you guessed it — Soom Tahini.

 In addition, the plant-based health benefits of tahini support bone health, assist in immunity, generate energy, and improve skin and hair glow.
 So, maybe while hummus was getting the credit for being the health-food deity of the counterculture, it was tahini the hippies should have been praising all along!
 That’s just our thought process, anyway.

-Hummus purists may insist that hummus really can’t be hummus without chickpeas, but we have watched hummus boom to places no hummus has gone before.
+Hummus purists may insist that hummus really can’t be hummus without chickpeas, but we have watched non-chickpea hummus boom to places no hummus has gone before.
 The powers of tahini bring a variety of legumes, and even vegetables like carrots and cauliflower, to dips that make a great snack with crunchy veggies, crisp pita chips, or spreadable sandwiches.

 Please note that by submitting this form, you agreed to sign up to our bi-weekly newsletter.